juansgv/Image-Based-Music-Genre-Classification-Using-Convolutional-Neural-Networks/README.md

 ## Instructions:

 1. Open the main.ipynb file.
-2. Replace the path: original_dataset_directory = "PATH TO YOUR DATASET".
+2. Replace the paths to your datasets.
 3. Run all code.